kishancodes/kishancodes/README.md

 - 👋 Hi, I’m Kishan
-- 👀 I’m interested in : Network engineering, Programming, Cyber Security and Automation.
+- 👀 I’m interested in : Network engineering, Software Programming, Cybersecurity and Automation.
 - 🌱 I’m currently learning : Mobile edge computing and crowdsensing technology
 - 💞️ I’m looking to collaborate on : To architect automated systems with K8s on cloud
 - 📫 How to reach me : Do you have telepathic skills?
 I hope not.
 Just shoot me an email.